premchander-revature/interviewquestions/angular-questions/04-Components.md

   styleUrls: ['./app.component.css']
 })
 ````
-Template File - It is defined in a separate HTML file and is linked to the component metadata using the `@Component` decorator’s `templateUrl` property
+External Template - It is defined in a separate HTML file and is linked to the component metadata using the `@Component` decorator’s `templateUrl` property

 ```ts
 @Component({